Benjamin-Carr/ddb-back-end-developer-challenge/hit-point-service/README.md

-# ddbeyond
+# DDBeyond

-How to start the ddbeyond application
+How to start the DDBeyond application
 ---

 1. Run `mvn clean install` to build your application